What is Amyotrophic Lateral Sclerosis?

 • Purpose: To rule out conditions with similar symptoms.

-• Tests Include: Assessing levels of creatine kinase (CK) and thyroid function.
-Liver function test, Kidney function tests, blood sugar level and certain nutritional deficiencies are also checked.
+• Tests Include Assessing creatine kinase (CK) levels and thyroid function.
+Liver function tests, Kidney function tests, blood sugar levels and certain nutritional deficiencies are also checked.

 • Genetic Testing: Identifies mutations associated with familial ALS cases.